Searches for multi-Z boson productions and anomalous gauge boson couplings at a muon collider: Simulation and Analysis Framework

-Two collider scenarios and benchmarks for multi-Z productions are considered: 1) a COM energy of $\sqrt{s} = 1\mathrm{ \PTeV}$ for $\PZ\PZ\PZ$ direct productions and an integral luminosity of $10 \abinv$, and 2) a 10 TeV scale muon collider, where Vector Boson Scattering~\cite{Costantini:2020stv} is the dominate production mechanism, with an example Feynman diagram as shown in Fig.~\ref{fig:my_figure2}.
+Two collider scenarios and benchmarks for multi-Z productions are considered: 1) a COM energy of $\sqrt{s} = 1\,\PTeV$ for $\PZ\PZ\PZ$ direct productions, and 2) a $10\,\PTeV$ scale muon collider, where VBS~\cite{Costantini:2020stv} is the dominate production mechanism, with a more general VBS Feynman diagram as shown in Fig.~\ref{fig:my_figure2}, which includes our VBS $\PZ\PZ$ signal process.
+Both scenarios are studied under an integral luminosity of $10\,\abinv$.